ktivadar/ktivadar/README.md

 ### Hi there 👋
 - 🔭 I’m currently working on my startup business and writing my final thesis about it.
-- 🌱 I’m currently learning top leading web technologies and modern IT engineering solutions.
+- 🌱 I’m currently learning modern IT engineering solutions / databases / top leading web technologies.
 <!--
 **tivadark/tivadark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.